zivid/zivid-ros/README.md

 When this service has returned you can invoke the [capture](#capture) service to trigger a 3D capture using these settings.

+See [Sample Capture with Settings from File](#sample-capture-with-settings-from-file) for code example.

 ### load_settings_2d_from_file
 [zivid_camera/LoadSettings2DFromFile.srv](./zivid_camera/srv/LoadSettings2DFromFile.srv)